 Some 3,500 farmers, 2,900 AEWs, and around 2,600 rice industry stakeholders in different regions learned the key provisions of Republic Act 11203 or the Rice Tariffication Law, as well as services for farmers as part of the implementation of RCEF.

 RCEF implementing agencies presented their respective roles in line with the four components of the program.
-These are the rice farm machinery and equipment; rice seed development, propagation, and promotion; expanded rice credit assistance; and rice extension services.
+These are the rice seed development, propagation, and promotion; rice farm machinery and equipment; expanded rice credit assistance; and rice extension services.

-These agencies include ATI, Philippine Rice Research Institute, Philippine Center for Postharvest Development and Mechanization, Land Bank of the Philippines, and the Technical Education and Skills Development Authority.
+These agencies include the Philippine Rice Research Institute, Philippine Center for Postharvest Development and Mechanization, Land Bank of the Philippines, ATI, and the Technical Education and Skills Development Authority.

-The farmers, AEWs, and other stakeholders present at these caravans also received free information, education, and communication to increase understanding about RCEF.
-The caravans also served as an opportunity for the rice farmers to raise their concerns on the implementation of the program.
+The farmers, AEWs, and other stakeholders present at these caravans also received free information, education, and communication materials to increase understanding about RCEF.
+The caravans also served as an opportunity for the rice farmers to raise their concerns on the implementation of the related programs.

-A total of 41 information caravans have been conducted in selected provinces as of this writing, based on the identified priority provinces for the program.
+Around 50 information caravans were conducted in selected provinces, based on the identified priority provinces for the program.

-Meanwhile, training programs on rice production technologies are also being conducted.
-At present, 21 training activities have already been conducted for rice specialists, trainers, and farmers in selected regions.
+Meanwhile, training programs on rice production technologies were also conducted.
+Around 30 training activities were held for rice specialists, trainers, and farmers in selected regions.

 RCEF was created following the enactment of the Rice Tariffication Law this year.
 It is intended to increase the competitiveness and income of rice farmers in the face of rice trade liberalization through an annual appropriation of Php10 billion in the next six years.